 Introduction to South Tucson, Arizona

 South Tucson, Arizona, in Pima county, is 2 miles SW of Tucson, Arizona.
-The city benefits from easy access to the nearby cities and towns tat it shares the Tucson metropolitan area with.
-South Tucson's population is approximately 5,490.
+The city benefits from easy access to the nearby cities and towns that it shares the Tucson metropolitan area with.

 South Tucson History